xot/ElectraOne/DOCUMENTATION.md

 For certain controls, the default mixer preset contains some additional formatting instructions (using the E1 LUA based formatting functions).

-We refrain from using the method used by almost all other remotes scripts to correctly display the values as shown by Live also on the remote control surface, as it would make the remote script much more complex, and for enumerated controls the overlay system supported by the Electra One already makes sure the correct values are shown.
-The only 'problematic' controls are the non-linear ones (e.g. volume).
-The values to display are interpolated using the tables experimentally established and documented below.
+We mostly refrain from using the method used by almost all other remotes scripts to correctly display the values as shown by Live also on the remote control surface (using the ```p.str_of_value(v)``` approach, see above).
+In most cases this is unnecessary: for enumerated controls the overlay system supported by the Electra One already makes sure the correct values are shown, and for simple controls a properly chosen 'formatter' LUA function can be used to display the correct value representation on the E1 .
+The only 'problematic' controls are the non-linear ones (e.g. volume, and frequency).
+For such parameters a ```ValueListener``` is added that sends the string representation of the value to the E1 together with the index in the preset of the associated control.

+In the mixer preset, the values to display are interpolated using the tables experimentally established and documented below.

 - Pan
 : mapped to 50L - C - 50L